EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/ssh.md

 ## Introduction

-Open OnDemand allows you to log into a back-end or the Open OnDemand host (if applicable) in a number of ways.
+Open OnDemand allows you to log into a back-end or the Open OnDemand VM (if applicable) in a number of ways.

-In each case, a new browser tab will open for the selected host.
+In each case, a new browser tab will open for the selected VM.

 When prompted, enter your project username and password.

 !!!
 Info

-    If you see 'Open OnDemand host Shell Access' listed as an option anywhere, then you can log into the Open OnDemand host.
-This is supported for users who have access to back-ends where user home directories are not common to both the Open OnDemand host and those back-ends.
+    If you see 'Open OnDemand host Shell Access' listed as an option anywhere, then you can log into the Open OnDemand VM.
+This is supported for users who have access to back-ends where user home directories are not common to both the Open OnDemand VM and those back-ends.

 ---

 ## **Clusters** menu

-The **Clusters** menu lists every back-end to which you have access, and the Open OnDemand host (if applicable).
+The **Clusters** menu lists every back-end to which you have access, and the Open OnDemand VM (if applicable).

-Select a host-specific menu option to log into the selected host.
+Select a VM-specific menu option to log into the selected VM.

 When prompted, enter your project username and password.